jasondamour/discord-gcloud-commands/README.md

 ## Prerequisites
 1. [Have a Google Cloud Platform account and Project](https://cloud.google.com/)
 2. [Create an Application in Discord Dev Portal](https://discord.com/developers/applications).
 3. Invite the Application to your Discord Server.
+  - `CLIENT_ID` comes from your Application page in the Discord Developer Portal
-If your application only uses slash commands (you have not modified this Application), then `SCOPE` is `applications.commands`.
-If you're modifying this Application and need a typical bot with presence, then `SCOPE` is `applications.commands%20bot`.
+  - If your application only uses slash commands (you have not modified this Application), then `SCOPE` is `applications.commands`.
+  - If you're modifying this Application and need a typical bot with presence, then `SCOPE` is `applications.commands%20bot`.
 Replace the values, then paste the following in your browser:
 ```
 https://discord.com/oauth2/authorize?client_id=[CLIENT_ID]&scope=[SCOPE]
 ```